mshirlaw/my-playlist-finder/PRIVACY.md

 ## How do we protect your information?

-N/A
+Not required as we do not store any information about you.

 ## Do we use 'cookies'?

-We do not use cookies for tracking purposes
+We DO NOT use cookies for tracking purposes

 ## Third-party disclosure